-Wellness is an active process of becoming aware of, and making fulfilling choices, towards a healthy lifestyle— a goal we aim to achieve in collaboration with other healthcare providers, including integrative nutritionists.
 We recognize that diet and mental health are inextricably linked.
-Healthy diet choices lead to an increase in mental health and mental health issues can lead to poor eating habits.
-When our mental health is affected, the root of the problem is not solely in the brain, but a signal that one or more of the body’s connections with the brain have become askew.
+Healthy diet choices can improve mental health while mental health issues can lead to poor eating habits.
+When our mental health is negatively affected, the root of the problem is not solely in the brain, but a signal that one or more of the body’s connections with the brain have become askew.

 The mind-body connection: Illnesses of the body frequently manifest as instability of the mind.
-Our gut is often referred to as “the second brain” due to the complex nervous system that lies in your gut.
-The vagus nerve originates in the brain stem and travels all the way to the gut, connecting our gut and the central nervous system.
-Signals between the gut and brain travel in both directions, making the brain and gut partners and what each does and how each functions directly impact the other.
-Thus, chemicals produced by the gut reach your brain and chemicals produced by your brain can reach your gut.
-When chemical over- or underproduction disrupts this connection, the gut-brain balance becomes chaotic.
+Our gut is often referred to as “the second brain” due to the complex nervous system it holds.
+More specifically, chemicals produced by the gut can reach the brain and chemicals produced by the brain can reach the gut.
+When chemical over or underproduction disrupts this natural gut-brain connection, the balance becomes chaotic.
 Moods are upset.
 Concentration is disrupted.
 Immunity drops.
-Therefore, if diet, stress, or other mental or physical problems cause changes in our gut, this causes a ripple effect that lead to many negative impacts on the health of our brain and body.
+Therefore, if diet, stress, and/or other mental or physical problems cause changes in the gut, this creates a ripple effect that can lead to many negative impacts on the health of our brain and body.

 Why should one see both a nutritionist and a mental health professional?
-What you eat can have just as profound an effect on your brain as the drugs you take.
 All it takes is 2 hours’ worth of psychological stress to completely change your gut bacteria; the stuff responsible for making many of the brain chemicals that promote healthy mood, focus and emotional regulation.
-An unhealthy gut leads to an unhealthy brain, and vice versa.
-Some foods promote the growth of helpful bacteria, while others inhibit this.
-Certain food groups and eating patterns can have a negative effect on your gut and your mental health.
+Certain foods promote the growth of helpful bacteria, while others inhibit this.
 Learning how to use healthy food to ensure your brain is working efficiently and effectively will greatly supplement your mental health treatment, and the inverse is true as well.
-Learning cognitive and behavioral strategies to manage moods, increase focus and calm your anxiety will supplement your physical health.
-By examining the whole person and their lifestyle choices we are better able to treat and promote more effective, and longer lasting treatment outcomes.
+By examining the whole person and their lifestyle choices, we are better able to treat and promote more effective, and longer lasting treatment outcomes.

 Why Integrative/Functional Nutrition?
-Illuminate Therapy and Wellness focuses on partnering with integrative and functional nutritionist and dieticians.
+Illuminate Therapy & Wellness partners with integrative and functional nutritionists and dieticians to assist our clients achieve and/or maintain a healthy gut-brain balance.
 They are a specialty practice group whose core philosophy centers around a holistic, personalized approach to health and healing.
 They integrate a variety of nutrition therapies including whole foods, tailored supplements and mind body modalities in clinical practice.

-Your therapist will determine the best referral source for your specific dietary and mental health needs.
-We partner with licensed and/or certified nutritionists and dieticians that have specialties and expertise in working with mental health and nutrition.
+Your therapist will discuss recommendations for the appropriate referral for your specific dietary and mental health needs.
+We partner with the following licensed and/or certified nutritionists and dieticians:

 Decide2Thrive – An integrative nutrition health coach that helps parents navigate the complex world of health and nutrition.
-She supports you and your family in creating a nutritional and lifestyle plan for your unique situation.
+Jill May supports you and your family in creating a personalized nutritional and lifestyle plan for your unique situation.

 Accessing Nutrition Services: